 Why are some containers not eligible?

 The container refund scheme (CRS) aims to reduce beverage container litter in the environment.
-The containers eligible for a refund are those most commonly consumed outside of the home and so, are more likely to end up in the environment.
+The containers eligible for a refund are those most commonly consumed outside the home and, so, are more likely to end up in the environment.

 Don’t forget that most ineligible containers can still be recycled through local government recycling programs